Staff Guide: This is a quick guide to finding and preparing your courses for the next academic year, including a new course checklist.

 Checklist | Guides |

 Check your personal course enrolments | Can you see all the courses you expect to be teaching on, and do you have the right level of access?
-If you are teaching on a course and need instructor-level access, please contact your faculty CQA team and ask them to add you to the modules in Worktribe/CRUMS.
+If you are teaching on a course and need instructor-level access, please contact your faculty CQA team and ask them to add you to the module in Banner.
 This will update your access in Blackboard.
+You can ask the Module Lead, School Office, or Programme Lead to add you manually to the course while you wait for the Banner enrolment.
 Guide: Staff access to Blackboard |

-Request new courses | Missing any non-standard courses?
-Teaching courses are automatically created from information in Banner and Worktribe.
-You may need to request new course sites for non-standard courses only.
+Request new courses | Missing any Custom courses?
+Teaching courses are automatically created from information in Banner and CRUMS(Worktribe).
+You may need to request new course sites for non-Banner courses.
 Guide: Different types of Blackboard courses and how to request them |

 Personalise Blackboard | Want to change your notifications and course list view?
 Check your notification settings and organise your list of Blackboard courses so you can easily find your “favourites”.
-Guide: Update your notification settings Guide: Find and organise your list of courses in Blackboard: Favourites |
+Guide: Update your profile and notification settings Guide: Find and organise your list of courses in Blackboard: Favourites |

 Blackboard Course checklist